-Tesla, Chinese EV brands jostle for limelight at German fair
+Tesla, Chinese Ev Brands Jostle For Limelight At German Fair

 Chinese groups benefit from lower production costs, allowing them to offer cut-throat prices at a time when entry-level EVs are still a rarity.

-Mercedes-Benz CEO Ola Kallenius said it was necessary for European firms to stay competitive in the face of stiff competition.
+Mercedes-Benz CEO Ola Kallensaid it was necessary for European firms to stay competitive in the face of stiff competition.

 "Don't make it worse.
 Don't start a debate that we should work less hours at the same pay, those types of things.
-That would be going the wrong direction," Kallenius told reporters at the IAA on Sunday.
+That would be going the wrong direction," Kallentold reporters at the IAA on Sunday.

 Volkswagen CEO Oliver Blume meanwhile said he was "impressed" by the speed at which China had advanced its electric car technology.